 - Hurry up!
 You’ll notice the consistency of this pumpkin brigadeiro isn’t so stiff as the traditional one with chocolate.
-That’s why you need to roll them quickly in your hands before they start deforming between your fingers.
+That’s why you need to roll them quickly before the dough warms up in your hands.

 - Do it in batches!
-Roll all brigadeiros, then dredge each one of them while putting it directly in the mini bonbon cup.
+Roll all brigadeiros, then dredge each one of them while putting it directly in the candy cups.
 It’s easier!

 How to make pumpkin brigadeiros

 As said, this sweet is very easy to prepare.
 Here are the detailed directions on how to make pumpkin brigadeiros:

 Grease a plate with butter and set aside.

 In a medium non-stick pan, mix the condensed milk, butter, pumpkin puree, and apple pie spice over medium heat.